 About Halifax First Aid

-- E-mails, telephone calls, and walk-ins are also highly encouraged.
+- Walk-ins are also highly encouraged.

 - Full training courses in CPR have three levels: “A”, “C”, and “HCP”.
 Each level corresponds to a specific workplace approved training certificate.